 5. Downsize Within Your Same Property.

 If you’ve always wanted to travel but don’t want to sell your family home, consider renting it out.
-Building an ADU to live in on your trips home, freeing up some money and retaining the option to move back into the larger home later will not only decrease your own cost of living, but will also provide you with a massive source of extra income for years to come.
+Building a backyard ADU to live in on your trips home, freeing up some money and retaining the option to move back into the larger home later will not only decrease your own cost of living, but will also provide you with a massive source of extra income for years to come.
 This money can even be used for more travel expenses… and the cycle continues!
 Downsizing is also a great option for an aging couple looking to move to a smaller, lower-maintenance space without compromising their beloved home.
 Being an on-site landlord will allow you to supervise your tenants while they enjoy your old home without needing to stay on top of its regular upkeep.
 Read our top tips on downsizing into an ADU.

 6. Space for Hosting Guests.